 Drivers in accidents that involve occupied vehicles are required to stop, swap insurance details, and assist any injured parties (or call for assistance).
 The failure to meet these obligations can trigger a felony charge if the accident killed or injured anyone or caused over $1,000 in damages.

 IF YOU’RE CHARGED WITH THE CRIME

 A conviction for hit-and-run as a felony may be penalized with a serious fine, a jail term, and a revocation or suspension of your driver’s license.
 If drugs or alcohol were involved or if anyone was seriously injured, time in jail is probable.
-You do not want to be convicted of a hit-and-run.
+You do not want to be convicted of hit-and-run.

-If you face the charge, the good news is that a hit-and-run can be challenging to prove.
+If you face the charge, the good news is that hit-and-run can be challenging to prove.
 Prosecutors typically rely on circumstantial evidence and eyewitness statements in these cases.
 Hit-and-run charges sometimes must be resolved at trial, so you must have the right lawyer representing you.

 CHOOSING THE RIGHT ATTORNEY

 Prevailing against hit-and-run charges will require the legal skills and knowledge of an attorney like Scott C. Nolan.
 With an extensive background in traffic law as well as criminal defense, Manassas hit-and-run defense attorney Scott C. Nolan will put that background to work for you.

 If you felt confused, or you weren’t aware of the collision when it occurred, or if you have been falsely charged and you’re innocent, Scott C. Nolan can ensure that your side of the case is plainly told and completely understood.